ronyjoseph2412/Super-Spreader-Attack-Detection-and-Mitigation/README.md

 ```
 python receive.py
 ```
-### Now you can see that the attack can be demonstrated
+Now you can see that the attack can be demonstrated and Packets are dropped after threshold.